CODE REVIEW SERVICES

 Nettitude will ensure that one or more consultants with relevant programming experience are assigned to the engagement.
 Each security consultant has a wealth of experience with application security.

-All code reviews result in a management and a technical report being written.
+All code reviews result in a management report and a technical report being written.
 The management report is designed for a non-technical audience and describes the overall security posture of the target system in terms of risk.
 The technical report is designed to be consumed by developers who need to understand the vulnerabilities in more detail.
 All of Nettitude’s reports are subject to a rigorous quality assurance process before being released.

 Remedial advice is granular, relevant and actionable.
 Where common themes are identified, Nettitude will also address those from a higher level.
 Following the report delivery, Nettitude will conduct a debrief (or ‘readout’) with the partner organisation in order to assure full comprehension of the findings.
 After the debrief, Nettitude’s security consultants are on hand to answer any follow up questions about the security of the target application.